adamsilver/fdpb/05-Inbox-Management.md

 Tables work when representing two-dimensional data.
 In our case, rows represent emails and columns describe that data: recipient, subject and date sent, for example.
 Interestingly, Gmail, for example, omits table headings which suggests that tables are less appropriate for an inbox.

 Alternatively we construct each email as a list item.
 On big screens, we could still style the information into columns.
 This brings us to the first problem.
 Tables aren't especially responsive.
 Tables are semantically tied to the way they look.
 That is, it's hard to make tables not *look* like tables.
 There are some ways to make tables work on small screens but they aren't simple and they don't work well cross-browser.
-However, striving to make tables (or any other element) not look like a table is materially dishonest[^].
+However, striving to make tables (or any other element) not look like a table is materially dishonest[^3].

 Tables *are* a good choice when data needs contextual information to make it useful or if the data in those rows need comparing or sorting or summarising (as totals).
 For example, *23* is ambiguous without *goals scored* and *Lionel Messi* as column and row headings respectively.
 And we might also be interested in comparing Lionel Messi's statistics in comparison with Cristiano Ronaldo's.